pypy/pypy.org/posts/2024/03/fixing-bug-incremental-gc.md

 In addition, there is another optimization for arrays, which is that memcopy is treated specially by the GC.
-If memcopy is implemented by simply writing a loop that copies the content of one array to the other, that will invoke the write barrier every single loop iteration for the writes of every array element, costing a lot of overhead.
+If memcopy is implemented by simply writing a loop that copies the content of one array to the other, that will invoke the write barrier every single loop iteration for the write of every array element, costing a lot of overhead.
 Therefore the GC has a special memcopy-specific write barrier that will perform the GC logic once before the memcopy loop, and then use a regular (typically SIMD-optimized) memcopy implementation from `libc`.

 ## The bug

 The bugs turned out to be precisely in this memcopy write barrier.
 When we implemented the current GC, we adapted our previous GC, which was a